James Thompson Hatch

 Born: 1837; Died: 1896; Married: Mary Ann Daley

-James Hatch was born in Goulburn in 1837.
 He came to Ginninderra in early 1859, but left to test his luck at the Kiandra goldfield, along with a number of other hopeful young Ginninderrans - Robert Kilby, William Bowyer, and Edwin Palmer.
-After twelve months or so, they all returned, mostly with empty pockets.
+Returning after twelve months or so, although not having made a fortune he made good wages and on his return became the first resident blacksmith at Ginninderra.
+The building in which he worked is still standing beside the Barton Highway.
+The Currans were blacksmiths there in later years.
+George Curran, son-in-law of James' brother William, was there from 1874 to 1889.

 - Gillespie, L.L., Ginninderra: Forerunner to Canberra, Campbell, 1992